-At the start of 1st grade I spoke to my son’s first grade teacher about possibly having him move up a grade to join the 2nd grade class for their reading lessons.
-She said she’d consider it.
-Since he was not allowed to move up for reading lessons, I thought he must not have been academically qualified.
-My son often complained of being "bored" with the school reading.
-When we received his standardized test scores and the school’s internal testing, he tested at the 4th grade reading level, with a 5th grade vocabulary.
+At the start of the school year I spoke to my son’s teacher about possibly having him move up a grade for reading lessons.
+She said she’d consider it but he was not given that opportunity.
+Throughout the year my son often complained of being "bored" with the school reading.
+When we received his standardized test scores and the school’s internal testing, he tested 3 grades above grade level for reading and had a vocabulary 4 grades above grade level.
 We are extremely disappointed that he was not allowed to move up to a more grade-appropriate environment and even more concerned that his teacher failed to notice the need!

 Obviously it is hard to judge as I am not a teacher and also my son gets extra work from a therapist, but the work he does get from the school to do at home is not excessive and is usually done quicky in the afternoon when he gets home.